jpwogaman/template/README.md

 ![Editing a Generic Remote in Cubase](./Images/GR1-OSC1-CH2.png)

 ## Custom Module in action
-Thanks to my custom module and Generic Remote 4, every time I click on a MIDI track, Cubase sends a unique signal to OSC(based on an Input Transformer on the track), which allows my touchscreen to display that specific track's available parameters in real time.
+Thanks to my custom module, every time I click on a MIDI track, Cubase sends a unique signal to OSC, which allows my touchscreen to display that specific track's available parameters in real time.

 ![Custom Module in action](./Images/custom-module-in-action.gif)

 ## Template Manager
 Work in progress!
 This is definitely ugly right now, but soon enough it will replace an EVEN UGLIER Excel document :)

 ![Template Manager](./Images/template-manager.png)